50+ Interesting Ireland Travel & Tourism Statistics (2023)

 The tourism sector in Ireland contributes to 5.4% of the island’s total GDP and this amount is only expected to rise from now on.

-Since reaching a record high of 11.3 million overseas tourists in 2019, there is reason to believe that interest in visiting Ireland for holidaying purposes will only grow, especially once the pandemic has fully passed.
+Since reaching 17.3 million overseas arrivals in 2022, there is reason to believe that interest in visiting Ireland for holidaying purposes will only grow, especially as the effects of the pandemic have subsided.

 In spite of setbacks from Covid-19 and the dramatic fall in number of arrivals this past year, the natural and cultural appeal of Ireland will continue to impress!